Today I’m going to step outside of Traditional Chinese Medicine and talk about something thoroughly Western: flower essences.

 Most flower essences are taken about 3 times a day, dropped on the tongue.
 My first practitioner told me that I wasn’t allowed to eat or drink for 15 minutes before or after taking the essence and I have to be honest; that rule made it impossible to take the essence regularly.
 I have noticed no difference between taking the essence around meal times and on a blank tongue.

 Some practitioners even suggest adding your entire dose for the day to a water bottle you’ll be drinking out of for the next few hours.
 I’ve seen this be very effective as well, and I love recommending this for patients who have difficulty remembering to take their herbal tinctures.

 It’s not so important how you take the flower essence.
 Like my teacher once said, “I don’t care if you put them on your ice cream, I just want you to actually take your herbs.”
 It’s the same with flower essences.

 The most important part of the flower essence is the affirmation.
 Why are you taking the essence?
 What state are you trying to shift?
 Remember that.
 Say it out loud to emphasize it, and work that magic.

 Topical flower essences

 A second, somewhat new, way to use flower essences is topically.
-This can be done at home on an area of pain associated with the emotion you’re trying to shift (see Louise Hay’s work for more on this) or on acupressure points.
+This can be done at home on an area of pain associated with the emotion you’re trying to shift (see Louise Hay’s work for more on this, affiliate link) or on acupressure points.

 For topical applications, you can dilute the essence but I have had more luck with undiluted or stock essences when the emotion has begun to manifest physically (again, see Louise Hay’s work).